A Systematic Analysis of Stellar Populations in the Host Galaxies of Changing-look AGNs: Introduction

-In this work, we systematically analyze the ``turn-off" spectra of CL-AGN host galaxies in details for the first time.
-With the help of stellar population synthesis code STARLIGHT, we determine the stellar populations and SFHs of the host galaxies, and via the subtraction of stellar component, estimate the basic parameters of central BHs.
-The goal of this work is to obtain the detailed stellar populations of CL-AGN hosts and find clues on the connection between the host environment and CL phenomenon.
+In this work, we systematically analyze the ``turn-off" spectra of CL-AGN host galaxies in detail for the first time.
+With the help of stellar population synthesis code STARLIGHT, we determine the stellar populations and (star formation histories) SFHs of the host galaxies, and via the subtraction of stellar component, estimate the basic parameters of central BHs.
+The goal of this work is to obtain the detailed stellar populations of CL-AGN hosts and find clues on the connection between the host environments and CL phenomena.

 This paper is organized as follows.
 Section 2 describes the sample selection and spectroscopic data.
 Section 3 outlines the method for spectral analysis.
 The output results of properties of CL-AGN hosts and their central BHs are given in Section 4.
-We discuss the connection between the CL-AGN host galaxies and CL phenomenon in Section 5 and give a summary of our results in Section 6.
+We discuss the connection between the CL-AGN host galaxies and CL phenomena in Section 5 and give a summary of our results in Section 6.
 We adopt the cosmology parameter $\rm H_{0}=70$ km $\rm s^{-1}$ $\rm Mpc^{-1}$ and a flat universe with $\rm \Omega_{M}=0.3$ and $\rm \Omega_{\Lambda}=0.7$.